You’ve bought a package of flax seeds that are lying around in your cupboard without being used.

 If you want to get the most nutrition out of your flax seeds, nutrition experts recommend using ground flax seeds over whole flax seeds.
 This is because it is easier to digest in ground form.

-However, if you’d like to extend the shelf-life of ground flax seeds then freezing it is the best option for you.
+However, if you’d like to extend the shelf-life of ground flax seeds, then freezing them is the best option.

 Overall, the taste, smell, texture, and appearance should be inspected if you are worried that your flax seeds have gone bad.